gvwilson/fiction/iffy/index.md

 had been told to keep an eye on the repair yard.
-A core would have done a better job—it wouldn't get bored or doze for just a moment despite its induction conditioning—but after the machine wars, even the governor wouldn't dare use cores to watch people.
+A core would have done a better job—it wouldn't get bored or doze for just a moment despite its induction conditioning—but even the governor wouldn't dare use cores to watch people.
-Any kind of surveillance was enough to run the risk of a riot.
+Even this much surveillance was enough to run the risk of a riot.

 Iffy squeezed Honesty's hand twice to signal that she understood, but when she loosened her grip,